-This section contains boigraphies of FOTOfusion presenters that will be present this year.
+This section contains biographies of FOTOfusion presenters that will be present this year.

-Debbie Bondulic is a photo editor at The New York Times, covers NYTNow, Upshot and the Home Page.
-She was a principal in Sublime Management, a NY agency representing photographers and stylists, and a national photo editor at Newsweek, covering presidential elections, politics in DC, and national news events.
-As associate picture editor at LIFE, she edited and produced award-winning stories, including “Anorexia,” and “Sobriety High School,” and as a photo editor at People she produced the entire magazine for the 25th anniversary of the Vietnam War, 9/11, the Iraq War, and Hurricane Katrina.
+Debbie Bondulic is an award-winning photo editor at The New York Times, working in news in digital and print.
+Bondulic was a principal in Sublime Management, an agency representing photographers and stylists.
+Bondulic worked as National Photo Editor at Newsweek Magazine, covering presidential elections, DC politics and, breaking news events.
+As Associate Picture Editor at LIFE, she edited and produced award-winning stories, including “Anorexia,” and “Sobriety High School,” and as a Picture Editor at People Weekly, produced the entire magazine for the 25th anniversary of the Vietnam War, 9/11, the Iraq War, Hurricane Katrina, and Olympic athletes.

 Biography coming soon.

 Susan Currie is a West Palm Beach-based poet with a camera.
 Her words and images have been exhibited at the Yawkey Cancer Center at MA General Hospital in Boston, the Photoplace Gallery in Middlebury, Vermont, the Touch Gallery in Cambridge, Massachusetts and also featured in the Boston Globe, Still Point Arts Quarterly, the Huffington Post, Artists Magazine, L.A.
 YOGA Magazine, the Tishman Review and in assorted other literary journals.
 In addition to these endeavors, Susan serves as a Corporator for the Griffin Museum of Photography in Winchester, Massachusetts and as an ambassador for Lensbaby.